IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 Packet Records, one per packet.

-All fields in the File Header and in the headers of Packet Records will always be written according to the characteristics (little endian / big endian) of the machine that is writing the file.
+All fields in the File Header and in the headers of Packet Records will always be written according to the characteristics (little-endian / big- endian) of the machine that is writing the file.
 This refers to all the fields that are written as numbers and that span over two or more octets.